 Heath Ledger was an Australian actor whose star was rising magnificently.
 Tragically on the 22nd of January 2008, at just 29, Ledger passed away from an accidental intoxication from prescription drugs.
 The coroner’s report concluded, in part, that Ledger died as the result of acute intoxication by the combined effects of oxycodone, hydrocodone, diazepam, temazepam, alprazolam and doxylamine.

 Ingesting multiple benzodiazepines is bad enough but doing it on top of oxycodone and hydrocodone is almost certain death.
 According to the CDC, prescription opioids continue to contribute to the opioid overdose epidemic in the United States.
 More than 40% of all U.S. opioid overdose deaths in 2016 involved a prescription opioid, with more than 46 people dying every day from overdoses involving prescription opioids.
-The most common drugs involved in prescription opioid overdose deaths include: Methadone, Oxycodone and Hydrocodone.
+The most common drugs involved in prescription opioid overdose deaths include: Buprenorphine/Naltrexone, Oxycodone and Hydrocodone.
 Among those who died from a prescription opioid overdose in 2016:

 - Overdose rates from prescription opioids were highest among people aged 25 to 54 years.